millwardesque/rebuild-game-js/TreasureHunterScene.todo.md

 # Must do

-- Treasure entity
-- Collect treasure
+- Spawn treasure
 - Stash for depositing treasure
+- Fix bounding boxes for sprites

 # Should do